nrfconnect/sdk-nrf/doc/nrf/introduction.rst

    :start-after: doc_structure_start
    :end-before: doc_structure_end

-To access different versions of the |NCS| documentation, use the version drop-down in the top right corner.
+To access different versions of the nRF Connect SDK documentation, use the version drop-down in the top right corner.
+The documentation versions follow the :ref:`dm-revisions` of the SDK.
-A "99" at the end of the version number of this documentation indicates continuous updates on the main branch since the previous major.minor release.

 The |NCS| documentation contains all information that is specific to the |NCS| and describes our libraries, samples, and applications.
 API documentation is extracted from the source code and included with the library documentation.